-Classical in design, the Amphitheatre is a fine example of Greek architecture and in its heyday, had a seating capacity of around 13,000 and was regularly used for Gladiator fights and plays.
-In fact, still today you can find some of the seats inscribed with names of those who helped pay for and design the theatre.
+The amphitheatre was built initially around three main parts; Skene (stage area), Orchestra, and Cavea (audience seating area).
+Classical in design, and featuring fine Greek architecture, in its heyday, the theatre had 13,000 seating capacities and was regularly used for Gladiator fights and plays.
+Some seats are inscribed with the names of those who helped pay for and design the theatre.

 After evacuations in 1973, the amphitheatre became an open-air museum.
 Excavations are still ongoing today, with more history and culture to discover.
 In peak summer months, find concerts and other high-quality shows on display, alongside some of Turkey’s top stars performing at the theatre and even world-renowned international artists.
 The amphitheatre is also used during the September Festival.

 Located on the road leading to Gumbet, find the Amphitheatre in Goktepe, at the main highway Kibris Sehitler Cad.
 Drive there from anywhere in Bodrum, or several public transport options are available for a small fee.
 For example, Dolmus buses from Gumbet only take 10 minutes to get there.
 During peak season, opening hours at the theatre are from 8:00 until 19:00.
 If visiting during summer peak season, wake up early to beat queues and traffic of tourists.
 During off-peak months, the theatre is usually open from around 8:30 until 16:30.
 Anyone visiting Bodrum Amphitheatre will pay entrance fees for admittance but expect fantastic coastline views.